andreas-pattichis/ML-for-RNA-Seq-Disease-Classification-and-Biomarker-Discovery/README.md

-# RNA-Seq Data Classification for Disease Prediction
+# Machine Learning for RNA-Seq Disease Classification and Biomarker Discovery

 ---